vijayv18/BlogWebsite-nodejs-mongodb/README.md

 And go to `localhost:3000` on your browser to check if the project is working.

-# Hurray your Daily Journal is now in your hands 🚀
+# ANd hurray your Daily Journal is now in your hands 🚀